 At BGSU, architecture student organizations, including the American Institute of Architecture Students (AIAS) and the National Organization of Minority Architects (NOMAS), are active at the local, regional and national levels.

-Majoring in architecture and environmental design at BGSU also provides opportunities for short-term study abroad tours in key locations that our students want to visit.
+Majoring in architecture and environmental design at BGSU also provides opportunities for short-term study abroad tours.
 Previous tours have included London, Paris, Rome, Barcelona, Vancouver and Cabo San Lucas.
 These experiences enable students to develop an experiential understanding of architectural history and architecture's impact on regional culture in other locations in the world.

 • Architectural Design Studios